webdevpraveen/mindnest/README.md

 - Mobile app (React Native)
 - Database migration for production scale

 ---

-## 👥 Team

-Built with care by students who understand the problem firsthand.

----

-*"You are not alone.
+>*"You are not alone.
 Your feelings are valid.
 MindNest is here."* 🌿